sony/nmos-cpp/Documents/Getting-Started.md

 The following instructions describe how to set up and build this software.

-The test platforms are Windows with Visual Studio 2017 and 2019, and Linux with GCC 4.8 and GCC 7.4.
+The test platforms include Windows with Visual Studio 2017 and 2019, and Linux with GCC 4.8 and GCC 7.5.
 Specific instructions for [cross-compiling for Raspberry Pi](Raspberry-Pi.md) are also provided.

 Notes: